 Net Assets Without Donor Restrictions - Net assets available for use in general operations and not subject to donor restrictions.
-The Board of Directors (the Board) has designated, from net assets without donor restrictions, net assets for an operating reserve and other uses.
+The Board of Directors (the Board) has designated, from net assets without donor restrictions, net assets for an operating reserve.

 Net Assets With Donor Restrictions - Net assets subject to donor-imposed restrictions.
 Some donor-imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
-Other donorimposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
+Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
+Donor-imposed restrictions are released when a restriction expires, that is, when the stipulated time has elapsed, when the stipulated purpose for which the resource was restricted has been fulfilled, or both.